Toloka/docs/en/guide/concepts/image-segmentation-project3.md

     1. On the pool page, click {% if locale == "en-com" %}**Preview**{% endif %}.
 Make sure that the task displays images with the selected objects.

-    {% note info %}
+        {% note tip %}

         If there are no outlined objects, make sure that quotes are properly used in the **INPUT:selection** column in the file.
 Make sure that the [interface parameters](#task-interface) are set correctly.

         {% endnote %}

 1. Click ![](../_images/other/b-start-pool.png) to start the pool.